queuemail/docs-and-examples/api-mails.md

 Specific errors:

 1. App not found
+2. Remote server not allowed: xxxx
-2. Remote host not allowed (App origin domain does not match)
+3. Remote domain not allowed: xxxx
 3. No active SMTP for App
 4. Sender domain does not exist
 5. Cannot use includetracking=true if you provide CCS or BCCS.
 Please, use includetracking=false or remove CCS and BCCS email addressses